Wififorge/Wififorge.github.io/content/Installation.md

 ## Docker Installation (Recommended)

+> [!WARNING]
+> As of 5/2025, the Wifi-Forge docker has been experiencing long load times when run on a Kali Linux host - we recommend using the docker container on an Ubuntu host until these issues can be resolved.

 ### Why Docker is Recommended
 This is the **easiest and quickest method** of installation.
 Docker provides: